 So fine, lets go back 90 years, to about 1930 (though the earliest date I have strict confirmation of Miss Johnson as being a Goldwyn girl is 1932, but suspicions of 1931), but… And meet my past life self, and…

-Ooh, hi, well the regular author here has asked me to take over tonight, just for one night, and right this.
+Ooh, hi, well the regular author here has asked me to take over tonight, just for one night, and write this.
 Mr Mayer tells me that this weird thing I’m typing this on is called a laptop, and when this time travel portal thing (whatever that may be?) works for the internet, well, if I’m a good girl, I might get one of my own.
 Mind, I know he’s said the same to those more important folk like Loy, Powell, Harlow, Gable and a few others, so I’m going to be way down the list, giggle!

 But apparently I’m now at the top of the queue for something called a cell (or mobile) phone.
 I’ve been told not to ask how they work back here, but they do.
 Yeah, I know, Jean, sorry, Miss Harlow, has shown me hers, and…they’re so much the cats whiskers!
 What, you dont believe sweet little Clara, oh?
 Fine!